Key Takeaways from the American College of Rheumatology Conference 2024

 10. Clinical Trials in Systemic Lupus Erythematosus

-Long-term results from a phase 2 study of Ianalumab (VAY736) SLE will be presented, extending data to 68 weeks.
+Long-term results from a phase 2 study of Ianalumab (VAY736) SLE were presented, extending data to 68 weeks.
 Ianalumab, a human IgG1 monoclonal antibody, depletes B-cells and blocks B-cell activating factor receptor.
 The study included 67 patients who were randomized to receive subcutaneous Ianulamab (300 mg) or placebo every 4 weeks, switching to open-label treatment after week 28.
 At week 28, 44.1% of Ianalumab-treated patients met the SLE Responder Index (SRI-4) plus corticosteroid tapering endpoint, compared to 9.1% of those on placebo.
 By week 52, response rates for patients continuing Ianalumab were 45.5% and 40.6% for those who switched from placebo to Ianalumab.
 At week 68, further improvements were seen, with sustained reductions in disease activity across multiple measures, including BILAG flares and autoantibody levels.
 The proportion of patients achieving Lupus Low Disease Activity State (LLDAS) and SRI-6 and SRI-8 scores increased by week 68, maintaining clinical benefits.
 Ianalumab was well tolerated, with no new safety concerns.
 These findings reinforce the potential of Ianalumab for long-term SLE management, with ongoing phase 3 trials anticipated to confirm these results.

-Two significant studies will present advances in SLE therapies, both targeting critical immune mechanisms.
+Two significant studies presented advances in SLE therapies, both targeting critical immune mechanisms.
 Dapirolizumab pegol (DZP) AND Ianalumab (VAY736) share a common goal of modulating key immune pathways involving B cells and T cells, but through distinct mechanisms of action.
 DZP, a CD40L inhibitor, was evaluated in a 24-week phase 2b trial where it blocked the CD40-CD40L interaction essential for activating T cells, B cells, and antigen-presenting cells (APCs).
 This inhibition resulted in significant down regulation of T cell activation markers and pro-inflammatory cytokines, such as IFN—γ and IL12B, with effects observed as early as week 2 following a single dose.
 By week 24, these reductions were sustained, highlighting DZP’s potential to interrupt key immune processes involved in SLE.
 Ianalumab, a B cell activating factor receptor (BAFFR) targeting mAb, depletes B cells via both antibody-dependent cellular cytoxicity and blockade of BAFF: BAFFR meditated survival signals.
 This resulted in a durable reduction of circulating B cells and associated down regulation of IFN pathways, with effects observed as early as week 28 and sustained through week 52.
 The long-lasting impact on B cell and neutrophil profiles further supports its potential for prolonged disease modification.
 Both therapies demonstrate a significant ability to disrupt T cell and B cell interactions, crucial in SLE immunopathology, offering promising timelines for achieving durable, long-term disease control.

-This abstract will focus on the latest developments in the creation of a novel clinical outcome assessment (COA) for SLE, known as the Treatment Response Measure for SLE (TRM-SLE).
+This abstract focused on the latest developments in the creation of a novel clinical outcome assessment (COA) for SLE, known as the Treatment Response Measure for SLE (TRM-SLE).
 An international task force, comprising clinicians, patients, and industry representatives, is leading this initiative to improve the outcome measures used in SLE randomized controlled trials (RCTs).
 The task force has reached consensus on 8 key organ-specific domains—alopecia, arthritis, hemolytic amenia, thrombocytopenia, mucosal ulcers, nephritis, rash, and serositis—based on their clinical significance and impact on patient outcomes.
 Key milestones include the shortlisting of over 180 candidate measures across these domains, which are currently undergoing systematic literature review.
 These efforts mark significant progress in refining outcome measures for SLE, with the goal of creating a more robust and clinically meaningful assessment tool, to be validated in upcoming studies.

-BONUS — Pediatric Selection
+Bonus: Pediatric Selection

-11. Clinical Development
+Clinical Development

-Achieving complete inactive disease (CID) in Juvenile Dermatomyositis (JDM) remains a significant hurdle, with only 25% of patients reaching this target by 12 months.
 While remission off medication is the goal in JDM, timely achievement of clinically inactive disease (CID) is an important interim outcome.
 Data from the CARRA JDM Registry, a multi-center North American JDM inception cohort, was evaluated to quantify the number of patients who met CID at 12 months.
 The baseline characteristics associated with achieving CID were also assessed.

 The 24-week data on olokizumab (OKZ) in treating pcJIA was exclusively gathered from Russian sites and previously presented at the 31st European Pediatric Rheumatology Congress held in Gothenburg, Sweden, from September 11 to 14, 2024.
 OKZ, a direct interleukin-6 inhibitor used for RA, is currently under investigation in an open-label phase 2 trial involving adolescents with pcJIA who have not responded adequately to methotrexate.
-This study aims to evaluate the pharmacokinetics, effectiveness, and safety of OKZ in these patients.
+This study aimed to evaluate the pharmacokinetics, effectiveness, and safety of OKZ in these patients.

 The 16-week data on ixekizumab in treating juvenile psoriatic arthritis (JPsA) and enthesitis—related arthritis (ERA) was part of the COSPIRIT-JIA study.
 JPsA and ERA are classified under juvenile idiopathic arthritis (JIA) by the International League of Associations for Rheumatology and are pediatric equivalents of PsA and axSpA, respectively.
 IXE, an anti-interleukin-17A monoclonal antibody, has shown efficacy and safety in adults with PsA and axSpA.
 This face-to-face trial against adalimumab aimed to assess the efficacy and safety of IXE in pediatric patients with active JPsA and ERA over a 16-week period.
 The study reported an ACR30 treatment response of 88.9%, highlighting the potential of IXE in this young patient population.

-12. Sessions
+Sessions

 Newsletter